ManojChandran/Object_Oriented/Chapter 1 - Begining/README.md

 # What happens when Object acquires real world properties?

 This Enhances the created object in their interaction and operations.
-The Objects inside solution will acquire capabilities mentioned below
+The Objects inside solution will acquire capabilities of

 1) Association
 2) Aggregation
 3) Composition
 4) Dependency

-# What was the new challenge?
+# New challenge

 With acquired power and features, we started solving bigger issues.
 At a point there was a realization that, coding has become increasingly complex.
 So complex, that maintenance became very hard.
 There were certain times when we need to rewrite the entire code, re architect it.